 Nat.
 Board for Certified Counselors, #329958

-I have several years of professional experience in treating a variety of clinical conditions but have specialized in online LGBT counseling, working with depression and anxiety, and substance use and addictions.
+I have several years of professional experience in treating a variety of clinical conditions but have specialized in online counseling for LGBT, working with depression and anxiety, and substance use and addictions.

 In addition to my master's degree training in counseling and professional licensures, I have also undergone additional training in cognitive-behavioral therapy with the Beck Community Initiative.